 Check that your air fryer is completely dry.
 Now, you are ready to assemble all of the removable parts into the main unit.
 Your air fryer is now ready for use!

 The best way to use an air fryer is to regularly clean it so that it never needs a deep clean.
 But if your air fryer is excessively dirty, a regular clean might not work here.

 Once you’ve allowed a lot of grease to accumulate, it will be extremely difficult to remove.
 To clean it, you’ll need to use a baking soda paste – 1/2 cup of baking soda + a few tablespoons of water.

 After thoroughly mixing and forming the paste, brush it onto the tray and basket with a sponge or toothbrush.
 Allow this paste to work with the grease.

 If the grease is really stuck hard, leave it for about 20 minutes.
 Next, using a warm sponge, remove this paste.
 To remove tough grease, use the scrubber side of a sponge that isn’t abrasive (this is important as most air fryers are non-stick).

 - The air fryer basket is made of nonstick coating that can be damaged by using abrasive cleaning materials.

-- Avoid using the dishwasher even if the appliance is labelled dishwasher safe.
-This is because overtime, the protective coating will be damaged.
+- Avoid using the dishwasher even if the appliance is labeled dishwasher safe.
+This is because, over time, the protective coating will be damaged.

-- A solution of water and baking soda can be used instead of dish wash liquid.
-But remember never use an oven cleaner.
+- A solution of water and baking soda can be used instead of dishwashing liquid.
+But remember, never use an oven cleaner.
 Always use the right detergent.